solana-foundation/developer-content/docs/more/exchange.md

 { "jsonrpc": "2.0", "result": 890880, "id": 1 }
 ```

-## The Importance of Implementing Priority Fees
+## Prioritization Fees and Compute Units

 In periods of high demand, it’s possible for a transaction to expire before a
 validator has included such transactions in their block because they chose other